 THC (torch height control) reacts to travel speed: The torch will lower as speed decreases or rise as speed increases.
 THC must be turned off or "AVC Disabled" when speed decreases.

 With the plasma arc torch in the resting position, the first stage of the cutting process is where the torch moves to the torch to work height for piercing, the piercing height is pre-programmed to suit the material thickness, in most cases the piercing height is between 1.5- 2 times the cut height.
 Cut height is the torch-to-work distance maintained during a cut cycle.

 How does it work?

-1. THC is "blind" before cutting process
+1. The THC is "blind" prior to the cutting process

 5. AVC is turned ON (AVC enabled)